 WHEREAS, from 2006 to present the City, UWCD and PVCWD collaborated on the implementation of the Conejo Creek - Supplemental M&I Water Program.
 This program provided PVCWD approximately 6,000 AFY of additional surface water supplies.
-All or some portion of the groundwater pumping by PVCWD displaced by this additional surface water was then transferred to the Forebay through groundwater delivered to UWCD's Oxnard-Hueneme Pipeline customers, including the City.
-The intent of this program was to shift groundwater pumping from the Pleasant Valley subbasin to the Forebay; and
+All or some portion of the groundwater pumping by PVCWD displaced by this additional surface water was then transferred to the Forebay through extraordinary groundwater delivered to UWCD's Oxnard-Hueneme Pipeline customers, including the City.
+The intent of this program was to shift groundwater pumping from the Pleasant Valley subbasin to the Forebay.
+Currently 10,477 AF of credits from this Program are on account with UWCD; and

-WHEREAS, the data obtained from the implementation of the Supplemental M&I Water Program is valuable in assessing the capabilities and impacts of shifting additional pumping to the Forebay as documented in the RWIA Plan (Attachment A); and
+WHEREAS, the data obtained from the implementation of the Supplemental M&I Water Program is valuable in assessing the capabilities and impacts of shifting additional pumping to the Forebay as documented in the RWIA Plan (Attachment A); and WHEREAS, the reduction of pumping from the Forebay associated with the Supplemental M&I Water Program eliminates Forebay pumping of approximately the same magnitude as that associated with this RWIA Plan; and

-WHEREAS, the GREAT Program Final Environmental Impact Report (SCH #2003011045) assessed the potential environmental impacts associated with Phase 1 of the GREAT Program and this RWIA Plan, and was certified in September, 2004, concurrent with the City's approval of the construction of Phase 1 of the GREAT Program; and
+WHEREAS, the Groundwater Recovery Enhancement and Treatment (GREAT) Program Final Environmental Impact Report (SCH #2003011045) assessed the potential environmental impacts associated with Phase 1 of the GREAT Program and this RWIA Plan, and was certified in September, 2004, concurrent with the City's approval of the construction of Phase 1 of the GREAT Program.